The 6th Future of Wireless International Conference

 30th June & 1st July 2014, The Møller Centre, Cambridge

-Latest news.................confirmed speakers include Carolina Costa, Managing Director, Orange Innovation UK, Jonathon Porritt, Founder Director, Forum for the Future, Shawn Covell, Vice-President, Government Affairs, Qualcomm Wireless Reach, Simon Saunders, Director of Technology, Real Wireless, Steve Jones, Chair of Trustees, Humanitarian Centre, Stuart Orr, Managing Director, Communications, Accenture, Finbarr Moynihan, General Manager, Sales and Marketing, MediaTek and Pete Hutton, President of Product Groups, ARM.
+Confirmed speakers included Carolina Costa, Managing Director, Orange Innovation UK, Daniel Gurrola, Orange, Dr Sally Uren, Chief Executive, Forum for the Future, Angela Baker, Senior Manager, Qualcomm Wireless Reach, Prof Simon Saunders, Director of Technology, Real Wireless, Steve Jones, Chair of Trustees, Humanitarian Centre, Stuart Orr, Managing Director, Communications, Accenture, Dr Finbarr Moynihan, General Manager, Sales and Marketing, MediaTek, Pete Hutton, President and Executive Vice President of Product Groups, ARM, and Rod O'Shea, EMEA Director of Embedded Sales Group, Intel.
 The debate will be chaired by Peter Day, BBC Radio 4 and BBC World Service, and the after dinner talk will be given by Cherie Blair, CBE, QC, Founder of the Cherie Blair Foundation for Women.

-The 2014 Future of Wireless International Conference examines the business opportunities and the wider societal benefits possible through the application of wireless technologies to positively change the world in new and imaginative ways.
+The 2014 Future of Wireless International Conference examined the business opportunities and the wider societal benefits possible through the application of wireless technologies to positively change the world in new and imaginative ways.